We’ll always remember the elephants in Thailand

 And then the humans get a snack too

 After the elephants were fed and clean, we changed out of our wet clothes and sat down to an amazing Thai buffet of spring rolls, fried chicken, glass noodles and lettuce rice and curry chicken.
-We feasted on fresh watermelon and pineapple for dessert and reflected on the things we learned during our visit to the park:
+While there was no mango sticky rice (read this to work up an appetite for some) we feasted on fresh watermelon and pineapple for dessert and reflected on the things we learned during our visit to the park:

 • elephants eat about 16 hours each day, consuming 200-250 kg (440-550 lbs) of fruits and grasses and 50-100 kg (110-220 lbs) of water.